Seagate/cortx/doc/MeroQuickStart.md

 ## Accessing the code right way
 (For phase 1) Latest code which is getting evolved, advancing and contributed is on the gerrit server.
-Seagate contributor will be refernecing, cloning and committing code to/from this [Gerrit server](http://gerrit.mero.colo.seagate.com:8080).
+Seagate contributor will be referencing, cloning and committing code to/from this [Gerrit server](http://gerrit.mero.colo.seagate.com:8080).

 Following steps will make your access to server hassel free.